yizichangyin/home-assistant_ugreen-nas/docs/how_to_setup.md

   - Run the shell script to generate the token: `./get_ugreen_token.sh` (the `./` at the beginning is important!).
   - Follow the prompts - you’ll need to provide:<br/>IP address the NAS, port number, username and password, certificate number retrieved in Step 2.<br/>Note: For security reasons, it will ask for the password again after entering the data.
   - You will be presented with 3 results:<br/>(1) an encrypted password, (2) a static token, (3) a session token.
-  - Select the static token (we need only this one) and copy it to your clipboard.<br/>Make sure it is staying there until the end of the next step (safe way is to temporarily paste it somewhere).
+  - Select the static token (we need only this one) and copy it to your clipboard.
+Make sure it is staying there until the end of the next step (safe way is to temporarily paste it somewhere).<br/>**Update 04/2025: After firmware 1.3, the `static token` is not working any longer.
+As a workaround, please use the `api_token` instead.**

   ![image](https://github.com/user-attachments/assets/e985f25f-0f16-4cfd-a552-08b50d444ef4)

-  **Update 04/2025: After firmware 1.3, the `static token` is not working any longer.
-As a workaround, please use the `api_token` instead.**

     We now have a valid token that can be used to authenticate REST requests from Home Assistant towards the NAS.
 </details>

 ## Steps 1-3 combined (the easier way to do it, no shell script needed)